rmarx/h2push-thedetails/post.md

 - service workers: knows what's cached, can micromanage?

-## 3. Other considerations

-Preload suffers from some similar problems: filled buffers/low bw, prioritization can fuck things upTM

-amazon @ velocity: prefetch is too slow for large # features... push could work better
+-
+- QUIC as future mitigation for buffer problems

 Vary: cookie
 Cache-busting parameters / pushing old versions (stuff.js?v=1)

-## 4. Personal conclusions
+## 3. Personal conclusions

 - too focused on cold connections with fast servers... when origin is slow (ex. company intranets, SAP!) or when using warm connections, much more is possible
 	-> preload/prefetch can help, but less control because who knows how browser behaviour works: push can put control into hands of devs?